ctkremer/P_repens/README.txt

 ### Processing the output of the TASSLE UNEAK pipeline

 Initial sequencing output produces data on a large number of loci, but many of these received low coverage, or were present in only a few individuals.
 The script `processing_hap_map_data.R`, combined with details in the text of the paper, describe how we performed quality control on these data.
 Specifically, this code takes the output of the UNEAK pipeline (`HapMap.fas.txt`,`HapMap.hmn.txt`,`HapMap.hmc.txt`) and conducts QC, resulting in 2066 markers for 663 individuals (`loci20_v2.csv`).
 These markers are further subdivided into outliers and non-outliers (based on the results of the outlier analysis, contained in `outliers_columnnumbers.csv`).
 Non-outliers get used for phylogeographic analyses (MDS, TreeMix, Structure), based on output file created in this script (`noouts_data.csv`).
+We assessed measures of diversity in both the high- outliers and non-outliers using Arlequin, based on both`noouts_data.csv` and `high_outs.csv`.
 Finally, within this script we calculate allele frequencies for each marker at the level of each population, producing the output file `all_allele_frequencies_032417.csv`

 This script requires as input the following files, which are archived on Dryad but not github, due to file size restrictions: